 By default, Coherence Spring will start Coherence in clustered mode (Server).
-If you want to use Coherence in client mode (Coherence\Extend or gRPC), please see the chapter on setting up Spring Boot as a Coherence Client.
+If you want to use Coherence in client mode (CoherenceExtend or gRPC), please see

 Additional configuration can be provided for instance via Spring Boot's application.yaml or application.properties file.
 For instance YAML configuration for Spring Boot's Coherence support may look like the following: